 “Natural” cleaners don’t disinfect

 Please note that if you like using natural cleansers like vinegar, vodka or tea tree oil for your household cleaning, these products do not disinfect.
-They are fine for everyday cleaning, and we use them ourselves, but there are a lot of germs they can’t eliminate.
+They do kill some germs, just not 99%+ of them.
+They are totally solid for everyday cleaning, and we clean with vinegar ourselves, especially in food prep areas, but there are a lot of germs they can’t eliminate.

 You can certainly make a wipe out of a natural cleanser like that using this method.
 It just won’t be a true disinfectant wipe.

 There are a couple of ways to go about making these wipes.
 They both involve soaking paper towels with a cleaning solution you make yourself.